ignaciofq/CS-GO-cheating-calculator/README.md

 # 4. Limitations
 **General Limitations:**
 - The games, their content, their telemetry systems and users' behaviors (together with underlying patterns) change over time.
 These models will need to be constantly reviewed to adapt to evolving cheating techniques and player strategies.
-- There will always be cases that fall in the gray zone between classes, leading to legitimate players being classified as cheaters.
+- There is a high chance of false positive cases, leading to legitimate players being classified as cheaters.
 - Distinguishing between a top-tier player and a highly skilled cheater can be challenging, as both may exhibit exceptional statistics.

 **Specific Limitations to This Model:**